A Member of Parliament (MP) is elected to the House of Commons to represent one of 650 constituencies in the United Kingdom.

 In Parliament, MPs raise concerns on behalf of constituents, attend debates, scrutinise and vote on legislation, and attend meetings with fellow MPs, Ministers and organisations.
 In the constituency, MPs hold surgeries for constituents to discuss local issues, attend meetings and community events, and visit local organisations and businesses.

 MPs also have a small office of staff to address and handle concerns raised by constituents.

 Cornwall Council and planning applications

-Scott Mann does not have jurisdiction over the management, decisions or policies of Cornwall Council, but he can pass on concerns raised by a constituent.
+As an MP, Scott Mann does not have jurisdiction over the management, decisions or policies of Cornwall Council, but he can pass on concerns raised by a constituent.

 In the first instance, constituents should contact Cornwall Council or their local councillor if they have a query concerning a council-related issue, including planning applications, licensing, council housing, health & social care, roads & parking or environmental health.